scaffops/python/fragments/contributor_setup.md

    Be sure to have Python {{python_version}} installed—if you use [pyenv](https://github.com/pyenv/pyenv#readme), simply run:

         pyenv install {{python_version}}

-> [!Note]
-> If you use Windows, it is highly recommended to complete the installation in the way presented below through [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).

 3. Clone your fork locally and install dependencies.